ModanwalPriti06/JS-NOTES/README.md

 - Promise.resolve(): Returns a Promise object that is resolved with the given value.
 ##### All these methods take an iterable of promises (thenables, to be exact) and return a new promise

+## Event Loop and Delegation
+JavaScript all code run in main thread